-Former student of Cecil Aronowitz, Simon Rowland-Jones, plays a recital with pianist Robert Markham to commemorate the centenary of the South African born violist.
+Former student of Cecil Aronowitz, Simon Rowland-Jones, played a recital with pianist Robert Markham to commemorate the centenary of the South African born violist.

-The programme includes music by Bach, Brahms, Beethoven and Kreisler.
-Cecil’s 100th birthday would have been on Friday 4 March 2015 and his family will be at the concert to celebrate this occasion.
+The programme included music by Bach, Brahms, Beethoven and Kreisler.
+Cecil’s 100th birthday would have been on Friday 4 March 2015 and his family was present at the concert to celebrate the occasion.

 BBC Radio 3 ‘Essential Classics’

 Monday 29th February to Friday 4th March 2016, 9am –9.30am .

 Viola player Cecil Aronowitz, who co-founded the Melos Ensemble was a preferred extra with the Amadeus Quartet.
 To celebrate his anniversary Sarah Walker chose a selection of her favourite short pieces for Aronowitz’s somewhat overlooked, even mocked, instrument, including works by Rebecca Clarke, Debussy, Strauss and Bach.